House Democrats praise new trade deal to replace NAFTA amid impeachment

 "It will be the best and most important trade deal ever made by the USA," he tweeted before the Democrats' news conference.

-Democrats, who wanted tougher enforcement of labor rules included in the deal, could use the trade pact to show they can legislate even amid impeachment proceedings.
+Democrats, who wanted the deal to include tougher enforcement of labor rules, could use the trade pact to show they can legislate even amid impeachment proceedings.

+“This will be a big deal in the upper Midwest.
+For the Democrats to say OK to this must mean that they’re getting a pretty good deal, in their view,” said Michael O. Moore, professor of economics and international affairs at George Washington University.
+“This is the kind of compromise that used to be done in Washington where both sides could claim victory.”

+"There's some people who say why make it look like he has a victory.
+Well, we’re declaring victory for the American worker,” Pelosi said, when asked about giving Trump a win on the same day as they announced impeachment articles.

 Pelosi and administration officials have been going back and forth for weeks over changes Democratic lawmakers wanted to the language reached by representatives from the three countries.

-The AFL-CIO announced its support of the USMCA Tuesday, a key endorsement for Democrats.
+The AFL-CIO announced its support of the new trade agreement Tuesday, a key endorsement for Democrats.

 "For the first time, there truly will be enforceable labor standards — including a process that allows for the inspections of factories and facilities that are not living up to their obligations," the union's president, Richard Trumka, said in a statement.

+“The AFL-CIO has complained for decades that labor, especially low cost labor, and not enforcing environmental rules has given Mexico an advantage,” Moore said.
+“We’re now moving into a stage where there are stronger commitments to core international labor organization standards.”

+“The willingness on Pelosi’s side to go along with this seems to indicate it’s a wonderful precedent for the Democratic party to get a Republican administration to implement enforcement that’s acceptable to Democrats, including labor unions, to labor agreements,” said Jacob Kirkegaard, a senior fellow at the Peterson Institute for International Economics.
+“It’s a historic win.”

-Secretary of Commerce Wilbur Ross complained Tuesday morning that Democrats have held up the process to appease Trumka.
+Democrats repeatedly thanked Trumka in their remarks, while Secretary of Commerce Wilbur Ross complained Tuesday morning that Democrats have held up the process to appease the labor leader.

 Shannon Pettypiece reported from Washington, and Jane C. Timm reported from New York.